THREE RAINBOW MOUNTAINS PALCOYO TOUR

 DAY 01: CUSCO – RAINBOW MOUNTAINS PALCOYO – CHECACUPE – CUSCO

-We will pick you up very early from your Cusco hotel (5:00am) and set out on a beautiful drive through the South Valley.
+We will pick you up very early from your Cusco hotel (4:00am) and set out on a beautiful drive through the South Valley.
 The drive to the trailhead at Palcoyo is about 3.5-4 hours where we will have our breakfast.
 After breakfast we take a short, gradual uphill walk (30-45 minutes) to the Palcoyo Pass (5000m/16,400ft).
 Here you will have spectacular panoramic views of three Rainbow Mountain Palcoyo peaks as well as the highest mountain in the Cusco region (Ausangate).
-We will spend 1 hour at the pass taking pictures, having a snack, and enjoying the spectacular view.
+We will spend approximately 1 hour at the pass taking pictures, having a snack, and enjoying the spectacular view.
 Once we are done enjoying the scenery we walk back down the way we came.
-We now take our private transport to the village called Checacupe where we will enjoy our box lunch and explore the last remaining Inca Rope Suspension Bridge, called Queswachaka.
-After taking some time to walk across the bridge, take pictures and enjoy the area we take our private transport back to your hotel in Cusco (about a 2.5 hour drive).
+We now take our private transport to the village called Checacupe (approx 1 hour) where we will enjoy our box lunch and explore the small bridge there.
+After taking some time to walk across the bridge (30 min), take pictures and enjoy the area we take our private transport back to your hotel in Cusco (about a 2 to 2.5 hour drive).

 - Walking distance: 5 km / 3.1 miles